 25 now till the top of the hour, 113 days till election day.

-Uh, we have some announcements soon about live free or die.
+We have some announcements soon about live free or die.

-Um, some fun events we're putting together.
+Some fun events we're putting together.

 It is now a choice between defunding or defending and protecting Americans, law and order.

-It's that simple, it's that basic and fundamental.
+It's that basic and fundamental.

-25% favor decreasing spending on the police.
+25% favored decreasing spending on the police.

 Now, what it comes down to is, you know, they've become the enemy of the people.

-Think about let's go back to last week.
+Think about, let's go back to last week.

 Let's play Joe Biden in his own words.